arduino/help-center-content/content/Hardware Support/Nano Family/Reset-the-Arduino-bootloader-on-the-Nano-ESP32.md

 Learn how to reset the default Arduino bootloader on the Nano ESP32 using Arduino IDE.

+These are some reasons you may want to reset the bootloader:

+* Update the Arduino bootloader already on the board.
+This can resolve issues with Nano ESP32 being misidentified as other ESP32 boards.
-This procedure is required to upload regular Arduino sketches to a Nano ESP32 that has been flashed with the MicroPython firmware.
+* Restore the ability to upload regular Arduino sketches to a Nano ESP32 that has been flashed with the MicroPython firmware.

 ---

+Before you begin, it is recommended to have the latest version of the **Arduino ESP32 Boards** or **esp32** boards package installed using the Board Manager.

 Follow these steps: